Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 People snowmobiling in Telluride during winter season

-If visiting Telluride, CO in the winter, check out snowmobiling tours with Telluride Outfitters.
-No experience is required, and even children are permitted on the 2-hour Alta Ghost Town tour.
+Winter visitors to Telluride must check out the snowmobiling tours with Telluride Outfitters.
+No experience is required and even children are permitted on the 2-hour Alta Ghost Town tour.

-If you’re seeking a more challenging experience, consider the Dunton Hot Springs or Full Day Backcountry packages.
+Seeking a more challenging experience?
+Consider the Dunton Hot Springs or Barlow Creek backcountry packages.
 Both allow you to soak in natural hot springs, a perfect complement to a day playing in the powder.

 Nordic Skiing